ryanyychen/cse15l-lab-reports/lab-report-2-week-4.md

 In the end, the essence of debugging is figuring out where the code went wrong and trying to find a solution for it.

 ## Bug #2
-The second bug is yet another infinite loop that results in an OutOfMemoryError.
+The second bug is yet another infinite loop that results in an OutOfMemoryError as the symptom.
 The failure-inducing input and the symptom is as follows:

 ![](/LabRep2Pics/Bug2.png)